Nepal | India | info | About | Contact

 Our caravan-style trekking is with our crew and horses-mules to carry everything.
 Routes are a traverse of a usually remote area, with continuity, even if we sometimes have a resupply.
 We meet few/no other trekkers!

-Skypacking-backpacking means carrying your own supplies for 3-4 day sections, then we jump between the best, most scenic sections supported by Lobsang.
-Between, we stay in local homestays where possible, or luxe camps by Lobsang.
-We meet few/no other trekkers yet we trek some of the most scenic landscapes on the planet - seriously!
+Skypacking-backpacking means carrying your own supplies for 3-5 day sections, we resupply, staying in local homestays or luxe camps, and jump between the best, most scenic sections supported by Lobsang.
+We meet few/no other trekkers yet traverse some of the most scenic landscapes on the planet - seriously!

 The Markha Valley is a classic yet homestay trekkers have to skip the highlights.
 We know and love the area so explore in the domain of blue sheep, which we have seen on every trip, and wolves which we have seen on some.
 We end with a dramatic pass which drops us into an enchanting valley with sparkling streams for a refreshing wilderness end.